openlawlibrary/pygls/docs/advanced_usage.md

 Depending on the use case, _features_ and _commands_ can be registered in three different ways.

 To make sure that you fully understand what is happening under the hood, please take a look at the example [server](../examples/json-extension/server/server.py) and test it following the [instructions](../examples/README.md).

+_NOTE_: It is possible to register features that are already _built-in_ and it will be called immediately after them.

 #### _asynchronous_ functions (_coroutines_)